Phenylephrine

 Common side effects when taken by mouth or injected include nausea, vomiting, headache, and anxiety.
 Use on hemorrhoids is generally well tolerated.
 Severe side effects may include a slow heart rate, intestinal ischemia, chest pain, kidney failure, and tissue death at the site of injection.
-It is unclear if use during pregnancy or breastfeeding is safe.
-Phenylephrine is a selective α1-adrenergic receptor agonist which results in the constriction of both arteries and veins.
+It is unclear whether its use during pregnancy and breastfeeding is safe.
+Phenylephrine is a selective α1-adrenergic receptor agonist with minimal to no β-adrenergic receptor agonist activity or induction of norepinephrine release.
+It causes constriction of both arteries and veins.